 Budget justification

-Most of the proposed project’s budget is geared toward funding four field seasons at Tel Tsaf (2023–2026), subsequent analyses of the robust material assemblages, and the personnel that will undertake these analyses.
+Most of the proposed project’s budget is geared toward funding four field seasons at Tel Tsaf (2023–2026), subsequent analyses of the robust material assemblages, and the research team that will undertake these analyses.
 None of the funds requested here is covered by previous grants provided for the Tel Tsaf project (i.e., ISF, CARE, RFF).
 The PI requires no funding.
-He is responsible for carrying the project through its various steps, bringing it to a successful conclusion, and providing the ISF with orderly annual reports as required.
-He will dedicate an adequate amount of time to ensure that this multidisciplinary research will be executed effectively and efficiently.
+He is responsible for carrying the project through its various stages, bringing it to a successful conclusion, and providing the ISF with orderly annual reports as required.
+He will dedicate adequate time to ensure that this multidisciplinary research will be executed effectively and efficiently

-The project requires funds for ten personnel positions for the entire duration of the research project (four years).
+The project requires funds for ten personnel positions for the research project's entire duration (four years).

 A postdoctoral researcher (H. Ahituv) will focus on the extraction and analysis of starch and phytolith samples from tools, vessels, and sediments; this will be done with the PI in the Laboratory for Ancient Food Processing Technologies (LAFPT), Zinman Institute of Archaeology, University of Haifa.

-A PhD student (M. Horden) will conduct botanical analyses in the Laboratory for Archaeological Botanics, Bar-Ilan University; these analyses will include the extraction and identification of seeds from grinding and pounding implements, ceramic vessels, and control samples.
+A Ph.D. student (M. Horden) will conduct botanical analyses in the Laboratory for Archaeological Botanics, Bar-Ilan University; these analyses will include the extraction and identification of seeds from grinding and pounding implements, ceramic vessels, and control samples.

-Another PhD student (T. Shooval) will conduct the pottery analysis, with particular emphasis on food cooking vessels and foreign pottery.
+Another Ph.D. student (T. Shooval) will conduct the pottery analysis, particularly on food cooking vessels and foreign pottery.

-A third PhD student (K. Hruby) will study ground stone tools, including typological, technological, and functional analyses with special emphasis on food processing tools.
+A third Ph.D. student (K. Hruby) will study ground stone tools, including typological, technological, and functional analyses with particular emphasis on food processing tools.

-Six MA students will conduct a range of other analyses: identification of ancient textiles through fibres extracted from sediments, ground stone tools, and pottery (supervised by Prof. L. Liu, Stanford University and the PI), faunal assemblage analysis (supervised by Prof. J. Meier, University of North Florida), lithic analysis (flint and obsidian), and use-wear analysis (tools and vessels).
-Additionally, two half-time MA research assistants will fulfil a wide range of tasks: initial sorting of finds, uploading data to the Modular Site Database (MSDB), picking sediments and finds from the flotation samples, washing artefacts, and providing assistance in the field during the excavation seasons.
+Six MA students will conduct a range of other analyses: identification of ancient textiles through fibers extracted from sediments, ground stone tools, and pottery (supervised by Prof. L. Liu, Stanford University and the PI), faunal assemblage analysis (supervised by Prof. J. Meier, University of North Florida), lithic analysis (flint and obsidian), and use-wear analysis (tools and vessels).

+Additionally, two half-time MA research assistants will fulfill a wide range of tasks: initial sorting of finds, uploading data to the Modular Site Database (MSDB), picking sediments and finds from the flotation samples, washing artifacts, and providing assistance in the field during the excavation seasons.

 Supplies

 We seek funding for

 office supplies,

 packaging materials,

 chemicals, and

 sampling equipment (including consumables) for extracting starches, phytoliths, and organic residues (lipids).